South Hero’s Old White Meeting House … a bit of local history

 1856 -1900: Ownership of the building was transferred to the Town in 1856 when the new Congregational Church was built on South Street and the building became known as the Meeting House as it served as the site for Town Meetings.
 During this time, Town Clerks operated out of their homes.

 1900-1911: The second floor served as a state-approved 4-year high school level Maple Lawn Academy founded by William M. Stevens.
 You can still see marks on the floor where the desks were anchored.
+It is assumed that major renovations were made at this time to fill in the open sanctuary to create the second floor and to add the school house windows that are still seen today.

 1911-1920: The Maple Lawn Academy closed, and it is unclear how the building was used during this time period.